Peter Cundy: U-boat encounters

-On 26 February 1943 Cunday was on patrol when he spotted U-437 on the surface.
+On 26 February 1943 Cundy was on patrol when he spotted U-437 on the surface.
 The U-boat crash-dived as Cundy dropped depth charges without any visible effect.
 The Liberator continued its patrol and shortly afterwards saw a second submarine, U-508, which was attacked with the remaining depth charges.
 They saw the U-boat's bows appear almost vertically, and sink below the surface, so were rather surprised to see her surface and sail away some time later.
 However, U-508 had been damaged and was forced to return to Lorient.

 On patrol on 3 July 1943, Cundy sighted a U-boat on the surface several miles ahead.
 With his gunners opening fire with machine guns, he dived to attack and launched the Hedgehog anti-submarine weapon onto the submarine, U-628, which had recently left Brest on its fourth cruise.
 He made a second attack despite his aircraft suffering serious damage from return fire.
 Cundy then dropped four depth charges which straddled the submarine.
 Cundy made a further attack as the submarine settled low in the water.
 As he circled after his third attack, it was seen that the U-boat had sunk and crewmen were in the water.
 Cundy nursed his aircraft back to St Eval on three engines; there was also damage to the fuel tanks and the aircraft's tail, but he made a safe landing.
 This was the first use of the Hedgehog anti-submarine weapon from an aircraft.

 On 23 July 1943 Cundy was awarded the Distinguished Service Order.
 His citation read: